dotnet/AspNetCore.Docs/aspnet/client-side/angular.rst

 Installation
 ^^^^^^^^^^^^

 There are several ways to add AngularJS to your application.
-If you’re starting a new ASP.NET 5 web application in Visual Studio 2015, you can add AngularJS using the built-in :ref:`Bower <bower-index>` support.
+If you’re starting a new ASP.NET Core web application in Visual Studio, you can add AngularJS using the built-in :ref:`Bower <bower-index>` support.
 Simply open ``bower.json``, and add an entry to the ``dependencies`` property:

 .. _angular-bower-json: